 Possible Side Effects from Counterfeit or Poor-Quality CBD Products

 When we consider the side-effects in the Epidiolex trials, we must remember that these trials used safe products that contained reliable quantities of CBD.

 Therefore, the side effects revealed by the trial could be expected if you’re taking very high doses of an incredibly pure CBD product.

 However, due to the lack of regulation for the U.S. supplement industry, there are hundreds of counterfeit and dishonest manufacturers selling CBD products online.
-If you buy CBD products from these manufacturers, you could experience a range of different side-effects.
+If you buy CBD products from that are not lab tested by accredited testing laboratories, you could experience a range of different side-effects.

 In fact, a 2017 survey revealed that after testing a range of publicly available CBD products, just 31% were labeled accurately.
 We cannot stress enough the importance of sourcing your CBD from a professional company that regularly encourages third-party laboratory testing and organic purity.

 Potentially harmful ingredients in ‘CBD Products’ could include:

 - Heavy metals, bacteria, molds, and aflatoxins; which are substances that can affect the body in a similar way to pesticides.